track-asia/trackasia-native/platform/ios/platform/macos/README.md

 ![](docs/img/screenshot.jpg)

 The Mapbox Maps SDK for macOS is compatible with macOS 10.10.0 and above for Cocoa applications developed in Objective-C, Swift, Interface Builder, or AppleScript.
-For hybrid applications, consider [TrackAsia GL JS](https://github.com/mapbox/mapbox-gl-js/).
+For hybrid applications, consider [Trackasia GL JS](https://github.com/mapbox/mapbox-gl-js/).

 Information for Mac developers: